haminhcong/spring-web-jpa/README.md

 ## Paging and sorting

 - Use paging and sorting when process object list API for performance reason.

+## Parameter filtering

+- Input param to API must be filtered in controller before entering service layer

+## Planning

+### Milestone 1: Implements customer service and order service

+- Implement code for each service.
+- Create database for each service
+- Create database script for each service
+- Test each service working status
+- Write unit test for each service
+- Write database test for each service

 ## Benchmark performance